 - Name your integration so you can identify the account you connected with.
 Click Create.

 - You have successfully created a new GitHub Enterprise Server integration.

 - To learn more about managing your new integration settings, see Manage integrations

 If you receive an error message when testing your connection during the setup process, check the following:

 - If we are unable to connect to your URL:

-- Verify our IP addresses are allowlisted if you are behind a firewall.
+- Verify that Flow IP addresses are allowlisted if you are behind a firewall.

-- Your domain is accessible outside of your network (public DNS resolution).
+- Make sure your domain is accessible outside of your network with public DNS resolution.
 If your public domain is different from your internal domain, you will need a reverse proxy in place in order for Flow to be able to import and process your data.

-- A valid SSL certificate signed by a public CA.
+- Make sure you're using a valid SSL certificate signed by a public CA.

 - If the authorization failed, check your credentials and try again.